UNCG-DAISY/Instagrain/README.md

 ## Usage
 When Pi computer is booted up, open terminal and change directory to location of photosieve.py
 Enter command `python3 photosieve.py` in terminal to run photosieve, to see a preview press button and to take a picture hold the button for 2 seconds
-Photos and a text file will be stored in a new folder name of your choosing, the text file will have every photo with the time taken, corresponding GPS coordinates, and altitude.
+Photos and a text file will be stored in a new folder name of your choosing, the text file will have every photo with the time taken, corresponding GPS coordinates, altitude, and grain size percentiles
 <img width="699" alt="Screen Shot 2021-07-02 at 12 30 42 PM" src="https://user-images.githubusercontent.com/72474059/124324666-62b82000-db51-11eb-9946-f49eceb3640a.png">
 <img width="717" alt="Screen Shot 2021-07-02 at 12 30 16 PM" src="https://user-images.githubusercontent.com/72474059/124324668-6350b680-db51-11eb-8f29-a62ef0759309.png">